Rocky Mountain College: Athletics

-Basketball
+Men's Basketball

 In 2014, the Battlin' Bears men's basketball team won the Frontier Conference championship and three teammates were named to the NAIA All-America team.
 In 2009, the Battlin' Bears men's basketball team won the NAIA Division I National Championship, the school's first NAIA title.

+Men's Soccer

+The Battlin' Bears men's soccer team has made eight appearances in the NAIA Men's Soccer National Championship, advancing to the national quarterfinals in 2015 and 2018.
+By 2018, Rocky Mountain had made six national tournament appearances.

+In 2015, Rocky Mountain won the Cascade Collegiate Conference regular-season championship, finished 17–3–4, and was ranked No. 7 nationally in the final NAIA Men's Soccer Coaches' Top 25 Poll.

+Rocky Mountain won the Cascade Collegiate Conference tournament championship in 2018 and advanced to the quarterfinals of the NAIA national tournament.
+The Battlin' Bears defeated Hastings 3–2 in the opening round and Vanguard 1–0 in the second round before losing 1–0 to Central Methodist in the quarterfinals.

+Rocky Mountain returned to the NAIA national tournament in the 2020–21 season after finishing Cascade Collegiate Conference play undefeated at 8–0.
+That appearance was the program's seventh.
+Rocky returned to the national tournament again in 2025, making its eighth appearance in program history.

 Skiing

 The Battlin' Bears women's ski team, which competes in the United States Collegiate Ski and Snowboard Association (USCSA), won a national championship in 2014.
 The men's ski team won RMC's first national sports championship in 2005, continuing to take national championships again in 2007, 2011, 2016, 2017, 2018, and 2020.